Just-Some-Bots/MusicBot/_docs/using/commands.md

 autoplaylist add all
     Adds the entire queue to the guilds playlist.

+autoplaylist queue [NAME]
+    Add all tracks in the given auto playlist to the normal playback queue.
+    If playlist name is omitted, the currently loaded playlist is used.

 autoplaylist clear [NAME]
     Clear all songs from the named playlist file.
-    If name is omitted, the currently loaded playlist is emptied.
+    If playlist name is omitted, the currently loaded playlist is emptied.

 autoplaylist show
     Show the currently selected playlist and a list of existing playlist files.